cube3power/atsd/rule-engine/notifications/web-driver.md

 There are two types of supported Web Drivers: [PhantomJS](http://phantomjs.org/) and [Chrome Driver](https://sites.google.com/a/chromium.org/chromedriver/).

-> If you are installing the Web Driver inside the Docker container, log in as root and execute the commands without `sudo`
+> If you are installing the Web Driver in a Docker container, log in as `root` and execute the commands without `sudo`
 >
 > ```bash
 >   docker exec -it -u root atsd bash
 > ```

 ## Option 1: PhantomJS